Create a sentiment analysis model in Azure Machine Learning Studio (classic)

 - Extract numeric feature vectors from pre-processed text

 In this tutorial, you learn these steps as we walk through a sentiment analysis model using Amazon Book Reviews dataset (see this research paper “Biographies, Bollywood, Boom-boxes and Blenders: Domain Adaptation for Sentiment Classification” by John Blitzer, Mark Dredze, and Fernando Pereira; Association of Computational Linguistics (ACL), 2007.)
 This dataset consists of review scores (1-2 or 4-5) and a free-form text.
 The goal is to predict the review score: low (1-2) or high (4-5).

-You can find experiments covered in this tutorial at Cortana Intelligence Gallery:
+You can find experiments covered in this tutorial at Azure AI Gallery:

 Step 1: Clean and preprocess text dataset

 We begin the experiment by dividing the review scores into categorical low and high buckets to formulate the problem as two-class classification.
 We use Edit Metadata and Group Categorical Values modules.